Huaxia Dresses – The Evolution of Chinese Traditional Wear

 Shang & Zhou Period to Qin & Han Dynasties

-When the country was established, daily clothing slowly integrated into political life, proving people's class and wealth.
+When the was established, daily clothing slowly integrated into political life, proving people's class and wealth.

 Huaxia Dresses - The Evolution of Chinese Traditional Wear-12